CBB752Spring2017/final-project-1-3-team2-team-1-3-2/index.md

 #### Results:

 ### Pipeline:
+#### Documentation
-(Additional data files containing graphs and charts are separatly uploaded)
+(Additional data files containing graphs and charts are separately uploaded and linked below)

 The ability to predict harmful protein coding mutants is becoming increasingly important in both the clinical and the research setting, and as a result there have been many algorithms developed that predict whether a particular nucleotide change is harmful or not.

 Many SNPs are quite common within a population.
 The output of PROVEAN, one of the programs used to analyze the deleteriousness of a particular variation, provides information on whether the individual SNPs are found within the SNP database or if they are a unique variant.
 Of the 3530 protein coding SNPs analyzed, 93.2% (3290) were present in the dbSNP, while only 6.8% (240) were unique mutations.

 Some of the SNPs present in the VCF file are isoforms of the same protein.
 In the case where each isoform has the same mutation, it will likely have the same effect and classification (due to the similarity between the proteins).
 However, some cases may have different mutations in each isoform, with different classifications for the different variations.
 In either case, the presence of non-mutated isoforms or isoforms with benign mutations could have the ability to compensate for any function lost by a damaging variant.
 This complicates deleteriousness predictions, as it is possible that mutations classified as harmful, which likely have greatly altered structure and function, may not actually be deleterious overall, as the isoform with a proper structure can carry out the required functions.
+#### PolyPhen2
 The program PolyPhen2 was used to analyze Carl’s SNPs.
 This program calculates the probability that a particular SNP is “damaging”, using a Bayes classifier and information about the particular sequence, its conservation, and the structure of the gene (Adzhubei et al. 2013).
 The only input required is the chromosome number, the location of the gene within the chromosome, and the original and variant nucleotide.
 3306 of the 3533 protein coding SNPs were analyzed using this method, with 89 of the original SNPs classified as belonging to introns, 17 to the 3’ UTR, and 11 to the 5’ UTR.
 Of the protein coding variants, 80.7% (2669) were classified as “benign”, with probabilities of being damaging ranging from 0 to .451.
 10.4% (344) of the SNPs were predicted to be “probably damaging”, with a probability ranging from .959 to 1.
 SNPs were also classified as “possibly damaging”; 8.9% (293) of these fell into this category, with probabilities ranging from .454 to .948.

 A ranking of the deleteriousness of the different SNPs was also created using PolyPhen2.
 The ranking is from a PolyPhen score of 1 (a very probable damaging mutation) to 0 (indicating a benign mutation).
 This can be compared to the ranking obtained through the other programs or through the program created, and can asses how closely these programs can classify and rank the different SNPs.

+#### PROVEAN
 The algorithm PROVEAN, assigns the SNPs as either “neutral” or “deleterious” through alignment base scoring (Choi and Chan, 2015).
 Of the 3533 SNPs input into the program, 3 were determined to be in a non-protein coding region, and were not analyzed further.
 The remaining 3530 protein coding SNPs were analyzed using this program.
 87.9% (3104) were classified as neutral, with 11.9% (420) classified as deleterious.
 A further 0.2% (6) were unable to be classified.
 Of the neutral variations, 99.7% were single amino acid changes, while 0.3% were synonymous mutations.
 All of the deleterious mutations involved single amino acid changes, while all of the undetermined variants encoded nonsense mutations.
+#### SIFT
 The program SIFT was also used to analyze the 3530 protein coding SNPs (3 of the original 3533 were also found to be in non-protein coding regions).
 It uses sequence alignment and conservation to determine the probability of a particular mutation occurring, classifying a mutation as “damaging” if this value is below a particular cutoff (Kumar et al. 2009).
 80.8% (2851) were considered to be “tolerated”, while 18.6% (658) were considered to be “damaging”.
 A further 0.6% (21) were undetermined.
 This program also gave an identical prediction with regards to the nonsynonymous and synonymous classification of the tolerated and damaging SNPs.
 Likewise, 6 variants classified as “undetermined” were considered to be nonsense mutations, the exact number as was found using PROVEAN.
+#### Results and Conclusion
 Each of the programs was fairly consistent in their classification of a particular SNP as benign or neutral.
 PolyPhen2 and SIFT had nearly identical classification into this category (80.8% vs 80.7%), while PROVEAN predicted slightly more neutral variants (87.9%).
 The three-category classification used in PolyPhen2 meant that fewer variants were predicted to be damaging, with 10.4% compared to the 11.9% and 18.6% seen with PROVEAN and SIFT respectively.
 Due to the very similar probabilities, SIFT likely classifies the “possibly damaging” mutants seen with PolyPhen2 as “damaging”.

 Both PROVEAN and SIFT identified the same number of nonsynonymous, synonymous, and nonsense mutations.
 This implies that these algorithms can correctly classify the type of mutation, and that both programs have the ability to correctly recognize the codons within the genes and whether the mutation affects the amino acid being encoded.
 PolyPhen2 has similar results, with slightly fewer synonymous mutations and nonsense mutations detected.
 The similarity between these programs with regards to codon detection and deleteriousness predictions suggests that though the different algorithms classify the majority of SNPs in a similar way, there are still some variants which are variably classified.
 Experimental analysis through mutagenesis will be helpful in determining whether these variably classified SNPs are truly harmful or benign.

-#### Documentation:

 #### Results: